Calling C++ Functions

 Defining the Callback in C++

-To define a callback, use the VARJUS_DEFINE_CALLBACK
+To define a callback that can be called from a script, use the VARJUS_DEFINE_CALLBACK

 VARJUS_DEFINE_CALLBACK(MyCallback, ctx, args) {